timescale/docs/timescaledb/getting-started/create-cagg/index.md

 ## What are continuous aggregates?

-First, let's look at **Aggregates**.
 Aggregates are summaries of raw data for a period of time.
 Some examples of aggregates include the average stock price per day, the maximum CPU utilization per 5 minutes, or the number of visitors on a website per week.

 Calculating aggregates on time-series data can be computationally intensive.
-Such reasons
-indlude:
+Reasons include:
-1. Aggregating large amounts of data often require a lot of calulation time.
+1. Aggregating large amounts of data often requires a lot of calulation time.

 2. Ingesting new data requires new aggregation calculations which can affect ingest rate and aggregation speed.